revsystems/jQuery-SelectBox/README.md

   **optionFormat** (function)

-      Given an option as the context, returns a string that will be displayed in the dropdown.
+      Given an option as the context, returns a string or DOM/jQuery object that will be displayed in the dropdown.
       The default is simply to use the option's text.

+  **displayFormat** (function)

+      Given an option as the context, returns a string or DOM/jQuery object that will be displayed in the "display"--the portion of the selectbox that is always visible.
+If not specified, it will default to the value of optionFormat.

   **optgroupFormat** (function)